By Vanessa Wilson and Mark Cox, StorReduce

 Migrating tape or disk-based backups to the cloud

 Tape archives generally contain periodic full backups with multiple copies of the same data sets, which can be reduced down to a single copy with deduplication.

-For tape or disk-based backup migration, StorReduce software can be installed on-premises for a capital-expenditure-free, very fast migration of an enterprise’s large tape archives and backup appliance data to the cloud.
+For tape or disk-based backup migration, you can install StorReduce software on-premises for a capital-expenditure-free, fast migration of an enterprise’s large tape archives and backup appliance data to the cloud.
 Installing StorReduce on-premises helps minimize bandwidth during the transfer.

-A StorReduce read replica can be deployed to make the data available on-cloud for development, test, quality assurance and disaster recovery.
+You can deploy a StorReduce read replica to make the data available on-cloud for development, test, quality assurance, and disaster recovery.

 For more information about how StorReduce works with Veritas NetBackup, see the Configuring NetBackup 7.7 with StorReduce guide.

 Many organizations make use of more than one public cloud or have data in a hybrid cloud system, and want to quickly and affordably replicate or move their data from one cloud to another while minimizing storage costs.

 StorReduce includes automated cloud-to-cloud replication.
 Any customer with data in more than one cloud can install StorReduce software on each cloud and then replicate data.
 The data moved is accessible by any cloud service.
 In addition, StorReduce’s reduction of the data volume enables organizations to affordably keep data in two clouds or two cloud regions to satisfy redundancy or compliance requirements.